mfbz/rift-js/README.md

 #### 3. URI Detection

-The `RiftDetector` helps with finding `rift://` URIs in webpages - both in hyperlinks and in plain text content - and can automatically convert them to `https://` URLs.
+The `RiftDetector` helps with finding `rift://` URIs in webpage text content.

 #### 4. Iframe Injection